-If you have not already done so, repeat all of these procedures
+If you have not already done so, repeat all of these procedures for the Time

-ports on the Main tab as
+Main tab as

 One advantage to using the Time Scope block in your models is that you can control model simulation directly from the Time Scope window.
 The buttons on the Simulation Toolbar of the Time Scope window allow you to play, pause, stop, and take steps forward or backward through model simulation.
 Alternatively, there are several keyboard shortcuts you can use to control model simulation when the Time Scope is your active window.

 You can access a list of keyboard shortcuts for the Time Scope by selecting Help > Keyboard Command Help.
 The following procedure introduces you to these features.

 If the Time Scope window is not open, double-click the block icon in the